arangodb/docs/3.11/programs-web-interface-dashboard.md

 ---
 layout: default
-description: The Dashboard tab provides statistics which are polled regularly from theArangoDB server
+description: The Dashboard tab provides statistics which are polled regularly from the ArangoDB server
 ---
 Dashboard
 =========